 I agonized, and then I just left you there, in the box, safe, where I could put off deciding.
 I imagined I’d just figure it out later, closer, when I’d had more time to think.

-We became champions, and I entered the Hall of Fame with Charizard by my side.
+I became champion with Charizard by my side.
 I was ecstatic.
-Ultimately, those original dreams, the image of you buried in my hair in the Hall of Fame, had long ago given way to different fantasies: a triumphant victory flight with Charizard under the starlight, looking over the Kanto region’s cities like quaint little model towns and feeling like the world was ours.
+Ultimately, those original dreams, the image of you buried in my hair in the Hall of Fame, had long ago given way to different fantasies: a triumphant victory flight with my starter under the starlight, looking over the Kanto region’s cities like quaint little model towns and feeling like the world was ours.
 And that was everything I’d hoped for.
 I hadn’t really thought of you much at all since that day in Viridian, in the excitement and chaos of it all.
 When I finally did, it was when I was back home, being congratulated by my mom.

 And again, shame burned up my insides.
 It dawned on me, horribly, that you didn’t even know I’d gone to the League yet.
 After leaving you behind for it, despite our early dreams, I hadn’t even told you, or remembered you in time to let you celebrate with me.
 And there wasn’t even a connected public PC in Pallet – I couldn’t get you out now.
 I’d have to go to Viridian or Cinnabar, just to send you out and tell you you’d missed it all, that I’d forgotten about you again.